karkey85/karkey85.github.io/_posts/2026-04-11-From-Ethernet-Packets-to-Light.md

 The fastest known thing in the universe.
 A clear winner in any race.

 But just saying “light” is not enough.
-That doesn’t explain the engineering, design, and systems that make this possible at a global scale.
+That doesn’t explain the engineering, design and systems that make this possible at a global scale.

 **Copper Has Limits, Optical Fiber Changes the Game**

 For a network engineer, Ethernet over copper—CAT5(e)/CAT6(a)/CAT7/CAT8—is almost second nature.
-It’s the default medium for connecting routers, switches, and end devices in LAN environments.
+It’s the default medium for connecting routers, switches and end devices in LAN environments.
 But copper has very well-defined physical limits.

 In standard Ethernet (1000BASE-T, 10GBASE-T), the maximum supported distance is ~100 meters.
-This is not arbitrary—it’s dictated by signal attenuation, noise, crosstalk (NEXT/FEXT), and timing constraints.
-As distance increases, the signal degrades, leading to higher bit error rates, frame corruption, and eventually link failure.
+This is not arbitrary—it’s dictated by signal attenuation, noise, crosstalk (NEXT/FEXT) and timing constraints.
+As distance increases, the signal degrades, leading to higher bit error rates, frame corruption and eventually link failure.

 So from a design perspective, copper is optimized for short-reach, high-speed communication within a confined space—not for long-haul transport.